PythonRSAS/pythonrsas.github.io/_posts/2022-06-06-1-basic-data-structures.md

 Array elements are stored in contiguous (continuous) memory locations.
 Its efficiency is in scaling its attributes to all its elements.

-## Array in python
-Numpy arrays depends on the numpy library.
-Python does not have a native support for arrays, but has a more generic data structure called *list*.

-## ArrayList

 ArrayList is a derivation of array.
 It is a *growing* array, where the size can be changed.
 It has more functionality than an array, including the following 6 common methods:
 - add
 - remove